Fixing Stability Issue In The Blog Server

 # so if ignore doesn't work, try the old whitelist variable

-If there is a need to update the recipes even further than officially supported, or if you want to update a single recipe, copy the recipe in question to your own meta-layer, update the recipe version in the filename and fix SRCREV to match.
+If there is a need to update a recipe to a newer version than officially supported by the version of Yocto you’re using, copy the recipe in question to your meta-layer, update the recipe version in the filename and fix SRCREV to match.
 When hacking around like this remember to hope that nothing falls apart in the system even more than during a regular Yocto version update.

 If there’s no patch you can wait.
 Or if you’re like a kid on Christmas and can’t wait, you can try digging the package’s git repositories for the corrective commit before it’s been released.
-It ain’t fun, and rarely it’s a productive use of time, but every now and then some fixes can be found like this before they are made official.
+It isn’t fun, and rarely it’s a productive use of time, but occasionally, some fixes can be found like this before they are made official.
+In the worst case you can always fix it yourself, most likely causing another vulnerability in the process.

 You can find the next part about Yocto hardening here.
 It’s about firewalls.